KraytonOG/udp-probes/README.md

-Due to public demand, here is the zmap command to scn with these probes.
+Due to public demand, here is the zmap command to scan with these probes.
 Example for ntp monlist;

 zmap -p 123 --probe-args=file:ntpmonlist.pkt -o ntpmonlist.txt